Sargis Adamyan

-Sargis Adamyan (Սարգիս Ադամյան; born 23 May 1993) is an Armenian footballer who plays for Bundesliga club 1.
-FC Köln and the Armenia national team.
+Sargis Adamyan (Սարգիս Ադամյան; born 23 May 1993) is an Armenian professional footballer who plays as a forward for German Regionalliga West club 1.
+FC Köln II.

 Early life

 Born in Yerevan, Armenia, Adamyan moved to Germany at age five.
 He spent some of his youth years at Hansa Rostock.

 Career

 In the 2016–17 season, Adamyan scored 16 goals and made 5 assists in 33 Regionalliga Südwest matches for TSV Steinbach.

 On 5 June 2017, he signed a two-year contract with 2.
 Bundesliga side SSV Jahn Regensburg.

-Adamyan signed a three-year contract with Bundesliga club TSG 1899 Hoffenheim on 14 May 2019.
+Adamyan signed a three-year contract with Bundesliga club TSG Hoffenheim on 14 May 2019.

 In January 2022 he was loaned to Belgian side Club Brugge to the end of the 2021–22 season, with an option to buy.

 After the end of his loan at Brugge, Adamyan transferred to 1.
 FC Köln, where he signed a contract until 2026.

+To gain more match time, he joined Jahn Regensburg in January 2025 on a half -season long loan.

 Personal life

 In August 2021, Adamyan married German model Anna Wilken, who is known from Germany's Next Topmodel.
+In 2023, they welcomed a son.